tesseract-ocr/tessdoc/ImproveQuality.md

 # Improving the quality of the output

 There are a variety of reasons you might not get good quality output from Tesseract.
-It's important to note that unless you're using a very unusual font or a new language retraining Tesseract is unlikely to help.
+It's important to note that, unless you're using a very unusual font or a new language, retraining Tesseract is unlikely to help.

 * [Image processing](#image-processing)